ChoncholKumarRay/Roots_SUST_CSE_BLOG/README.md

 # Roots_SUST_CSE_BLOG

-##Our Goal:
+## Our Goal:
+We are **Team Chaos Trio** from SUST CSE-20.
+This is our project for Database System Lab (Course Code- CSE 334).

+## Our Aim:
-<br>Our proposed project aims to develop a social networking platform for the students and alumni of SUST CSE Department.
-This platform will serve as a hub for current students and alumni to connect, share experiences, and stay updated on departmental news and events.
-Users will be able to create accounts using their unique Registration IDs, Username and Password, Log in to the site, and post contents (both text and images).
-Other users will see the post on their feed.
-Also they will have the ability to like, and comment on posts.
-There will be an admin panel to manage the users.
-The platform will feature an intuitive admin panel enabling efficient management of users, posts, and comments, ensuring a safe and engaging digital environment.
-Admin panel will be empowered to add and delete any users, post or comments directly.Moreover, Through this innovative platform, we aim to cultivate a thriving online community, enriching the academic and professional journeys of all its members.
+Our aim was to develop a social networking platform for the students and alumni of the SUST CSE Department.
+This platform will serve as a hub for current students and alumni of SUST CSE to connect, share experiences, and stay updated on departmental news and events.

+## Key Features Integrated
+- [x] Users will be able to create accounts using their unique Registration IDs, Username, and Password.
+- [x] Log in to the site using Registration ID and Password.
+- [x] Only logged-in users can view and create posts.
+A post can contain both text and images.
+- [x] Other users who are logged in can see the post on their feed.
+- [x] All users have the ability to like and comment on any posts.

+## Future Development

+- [ ] There will be an admin panel to manage the users, posts, and comments.
+- [ ] Admin panel will be empowered to add and delete any users, posts, or comments directly.
+- [ ] Improve the security of the website.</li>

+## Used Language

+### Front-end:
+- html
+- css
+- js

+### Back-end:
+- php